Looking to cut or etch materials including wood, paper or plastic? You can harness the power and precision of a laser beam to do just that.

 Materials and Supplies

 At Sears think[box], we stock birch plywood and acrylic plastic for use on the laser cutters that you can purchase from us as a convenience.
 These are materials that we’ve selected for their safety, performance, and ease-of-use on our laser cutters.
-For more information, you can explore all the laser cutting supplies available at Sears think[box].

 You may also bring in your own materials, but you must present anything you bring to a think[box] team member approval before using the laser cutters.
 Plastic you bring should be clearly labeled and/or accompanied by a Safety Data Sheet.
 We do this because not every material is safe or appropriate for laser cutting.
 For example: